Getting a Pardon

-In order to obtain a pardon, it is necessary to prove to the Board that you have changed since the time that you committed your crime(s).
-The following things may improve your chance of obtaining a pardon.
+In order to obtain a pardon, you need to display pardon suitability.
+You will be invited to schedule a pardon hearing with the Board of Pardons.
+It is necessary to prove to the Board that you have changed since the time that you committed your crime(s) during this pardon hearing.
+The following pieces of evidence may improve your chance of obtaining a pardon by showing that you have changed:

 - Proving that you participate in community service or other charitable events.